 Multi-Agent Workflows

-Use multi-agent workflows when:
+Reach for multi-agent workflows when:

-- A task has distinct phases that benefit from different models or prompts
+- A task has distinct phases that benefit from different models or prompts.

-- Multiple independent analyses should run simultaneously
+- Multiple independent analyses should run at the same time.

-Pattern 1: Sequential Pipeline
+Pattern 1: Sequential pipeline

 from sagewai.engines.universal import UniversalAgent